core-wg/oscore/draft-ietf-core-object-security.md

 ##### Inner Block Options {#inner-block-options}

 The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCORE.
-In this case the Block options SHALL be processed by OSCORE as Inner options ({{inner-options}}).
-The receiving CoAP endpoint SHALL process the OSCORE message according to {{inner-options}} before processing Block-wise as defined in {{RFC7959}}.
+In this case the Block options SHALL be processed by OSCORE as normal Inner options ({{inner-options}}).
+The receiving CoAP endpoint SHALL process the OSCORE message according to normal {{inner-options}} before processing Block-wise as defined in {{RFC7959}}.

 ##### Outer Block Options {#outer-block-options}

-Proxies MAY fragment an OSCORE message using {{RFC7959}}, by introducing Block option message fields that are Outer ({{outer-options}}) and not generated by the sending endpoint.
+Proxies MAY fragment an OSCORE message using {{RFC7959}}, by introducing Block option message fields that are Outer ({{outer-options}}).
 Note that the Outer Block options are neither encrypted nor integrity protected.
 As a consequence, a proxy can maliciously inject block fragments indefinitely, since the receiving endpoint needs to receive the last block (see {{RFC7959}}) to be able to compose the OSCORE message and verify its integrity.
 Therefore, applications supporting OSCORE and {{RFC7959}} MUST specify a security policy defining a maximum unfragmented message size (MAX_UNFRAGMENTED_SIZE) considering the maximum size of message which can be handled by the endpoints.
 Messages exceeding this size SHOULD be fragmented by the sending endpoint using Inner Block options ({{inner-block-options}}).

 An endpoint receiving an OSCORE message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCORE message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
 In the former case, the processing of the OSCORE message continues as defined in this document.
 In the latter case the message SHALL be discarded.